Mojdehh/jungle-rails/README.md

 ## Testing
 - The app was tested with:
-  > RSpec,
+  - RSpec
-  > Capybara and Poltergeist
+  - Capybara and Poltergeist

  ## Final Product